 The study included 875 cases (505 females and 370 males), totally.
-The mean triglycerides values were 51.0, 78.3, 122.2, 174.1 and 325.8 mg/dL in the five groups, respectively.
-The mean age increased just up to the plasma triglycerides value of 200 mg/dL, and there was an increase of triglycerides, about 7.8 mg/dL for each year of aging.
-Male ratio increased parallel to the increased plasma triglycerides values, continuously (30.9% versus 51.2%, p<0.001).
-Beside that the mean BMI values were 24.6, 27.1, 29.4, 29.9 and 30.0 kg/m2 in the five groups, respectively.
-As another definition, only the cases with plasma triglycerides values lower than 60 mg/dL had a normal mean BMI value.
-FPG, HT, DM, COPD, and CRD increased parallel to the increased plasma triglycerides values, continuously.
-Whereas LDL, WCH, and CHD increased just up to the triglycerides value of 200 mg/dL.
-Although the prevalence of smoking increased parallel to the increased triglycerides values, continuously (16.6% versus 38.3%, p<0.001), the most significant increase was seen just after the plasma triglycerides value of 200 mg/dL, and there was no significant difference about the effects of aging or excess weight on this step.
-On the other hand, the mean HDL values were similar in all of the five groups; interestingly (p>0.05 between all) (Table 1).
+The mean values of plasma triglycerides were 51.0, 78.3, 122.2, 174.1, and 325.8 mg/dL in the five groups, respectively.
+The mean age increased just up to the plasma triglycerides value of 200 mg/dL, and there was an increase of triglycerides about 7.8 mg/dL for each year of aging.
+Whereas male ratio increased parallel to the increased plasma triglycerides values, continuously (30.9% versus 51.2%, p<0.001).
+Beside that the mean BMI values were 24.6, 27.1, 29.4, 29.9, and 30.0 kg/m2 in the five study groups, respectively.
+In other words, only the cases with the plasma triglycerides values lower than 60 mg/dL had a normal mean BMI.
+Although FPG, HT, DM, COPD, and CRD increased parallel to the increased plasma triglycerides values continuously, LDL, WCH, and CHD increased just up to the plasma triglycerides value of 200 mg/dL.
+Mean HDL values were similar in all of the five groups interestingly (p>0.05 between all).
+Prevalence of smoking increased parallel to the increased plasma triglycerides values, continuously (16.6% versus 38.3%, p<0.001).
+Interestingly, the most significant increase of smoking was seen just after the plasma triglycerides value of 200 mg/dL, and there was no significant effect of aging or excess weight on this step (Table 1 - next page).